Imperial-MATH50003/MATH50003NumericalAnalysis/README.md

 In this course we will use the programming language [Julia](https://julialang.org).
 This is a modern, compiled, high-level, open-source language developed at MIT.
-It is becoming increasingly important in high-performance computing and AI, including by Astrazeneca, Moderna and Pfizer in drug development and clinical trial accelleration, IBM for medical diagnosis, MIT for robot locomotion, and elsewhere.
+It is becoming increasingly important in high-performance computing and AI, including by Astrazeneca, Moderna and Pfizer in drug development and clinical trial acceleration, IBM for medical diagnosis, MIT for robot locomotion, and elsewhere.

 It is ideal for a course on numerical analysis because it both allows